 \subsection{True strengths normally distributed}

-The performance of the pairwise empirical Bayes method is illustrated by simulations from the Thurstone-Mosteller model with normally distributed strength parameters.
-We considered 120 scenarios given by the combination of: (1) three values for the number of teams $p\in\{20, 40, 60\}$, (2) eight values for the tuning parameter $\lambda \in \{2^{-1}, 2^0, \ldots, \allowbreak 2^6\}$ and (3) five sample sizes corresponding to five increasing fractions of the matches in a double round-robin tournament.
-More specifically, we simulated the full double-round-robin tournament and used the first $m$ match-weeks for training and the remaining $2(p-1)-m$ match-weeks for testing.
-The number of training weeks was chosen so as to approximate a specified proportion of the tournament matches.
-For example, when we consider 20\% of matches for training and the number of teams is $p=30$, then the training set is taken to be the first 12 match-weeks because $0.2\times (2\times 29)=11.6$ .
-The five sample fractions considered for training in our simulations are $20\%, 30\%, 40\%, 50\%$ and $80\%$ of the matches in the double round-robin tournament.
+The performance of the pairwise empirical Bayes method is illustrated first by simulations from the Thurstone-Mosteller model with normally distributed strength parameters.
+We considered 120 scenarios given by the combination of: three values for the number of items $p\in\{20, 40, 60\}$; eight values for the tuning parameter $\lambda \in \{2^{-1}, 2^0, \ldots, \allowbreak 2^6\}$; and five sample sizes corresponding to five increasing fractions of the paired comparisons in a double round-robin tournament.
+More specifically, we simulated the full double-round-robin tournament and used the first $m$ rounds for training and the remaining $2(p-1)-m$ rounds for testing.
+The number of training rounds was chosen so as to approximate a specified proportion of the tournament paired comparisons.
+For example, when we consider 20\% of paired comparisons for training and the number of items is $p=30$, the training set is taken to be the first 12 rounds because $0.2\times (2\times 29)=11.6$ .
+The five sample fractions considered for training in our simulations are $20\%, 30\%, 40\%, 50\%$ and $80\%$ of the paired comparisons in the double round-robin tournament.
 For each scenario, $1000$ replications were generated and analysed.

-The performance of our pairwise empirical Bayes method is compared here with: (1) maximum likelihood estimation, (2) bias-reduced maximum likelihood and (3) ridge estimation with $\lambda$ estimated by cross-validation.
+The performance of our pairwise empirical Bayes method is compared here with three other methods: (1) maximum likelihood estimation, (2) bias-reduced maximum likelihood as in \citet{Firth:93}, and (3) maximum ridge-penalized likelihood with $\lambda$ determined by cross-validation.
 Bias-reduced maximum likelihood estimation is computed through the \textbf{R} \citep{R:22} package \textbf{brglm2} \citep{Kosmidis:21a}.
-Since paired-comparison models are specified through pairwise differences of strengths, an arbitrary constraint is needed for identification of the maximum likelihood and bias-reduced maximum likelihood estimates.
-In the simulations we used the constraint $\mu_1=0$.
-Cross-validated ridge estimates were calculated via the \textbf{glmnet} package \citep{Friedman:10, Tay:23}, using match-weeks as the assessment unit.
-Paraphrasing the typical language used in model validation, we could call such a design a `leave one match-week out' cross-validation.
+Since paired-comparison models are specified through pairwise differences of strengths, an arbitrary constraint is needed for identification of the maximum likelihood and bias-reduced maximum likelihood estimates; in the simulations we used the constraint $\mu_1=0$.
+Cross-validated ridge estimates were calculated via the \textbf{glmnet} package \citep{Friedman:10, Tay:23}, using tournament rounds as the assessment unit.
+Paraphrasing the typical language used in model validation, we could call such a design a `leave one round out' cross-validation.